ibm-cloud-docs/log-analysis/agent/config_agent_os_cluster.md

 * The LogDNA instance can be in a different resource group and {{site.data.keyword.cloud_notm}} region than your cluster.

-Before you can deploy the LogDNA agent in a cluster, verify that you are assigned the following IAM roles:
+Before you can deploy the logging agent in a cluster, verify that you are assigned the following IAM roles:
 * **Viewer** permissions on the resource group where the cluster is available.
 * **Viewer** permissions on the resource group where the LogDNA instance is available.
-* **Viewer** platform role and **Writer** or **Manager** service role for the OpenShift service to configure the LogDNA agent.
+* **Viewer** platform role and **Writer** or **Manager** service role for the OpenShift service to configure the logging agent.
-* **Viewer** platform role, and **Reader** service role for the {{site.data.keyword.la_full_notm}} instance to launch the LogDNA UI, and analyze logs through the LogDNA web UI.
+* **Viewer** platform role, and **Reader** service role for the {{site.data.keyword.la_full_notm}} instance to launch the LogDNA UI, and analyze logs through the logging UI.

-The minimum persmissions that a user must have to launch the LogDNA web UI from the cluster UI, and analyze cluster logs are the following:
+The minimum persmissions that a user must have to launch the logging UI from the cluster UI, and analyze cluster logs are the following:
 * **Viewer** permissions on the resource group where the cluster is available.
 * **Viewer** permissions on the resource group where the LogDNA instance is available.
 * **Viewer** platform role and **Reader** service role for the OpenShift service to see the cluster and open the cluster's UI.
-* **Viewer** platform role, and **Reader** service role for the {{site.data.keyword.la_full_notm}} instance to launch the LogDNA web UI, and analyze logs through the LogDNA web UI.
+* **Viewer** platform role, and **Reader** service role for the {{site.data.keyword.la_full_notm}} instance to launch the logging UI, and analyze logs through the logging UI.

-### Deploy the LogDNA agent from the OpenShift console
+### Deploy the logging agent from the OpenShift console
 {: #config_agent_os_ob_ui}